GiorgiUbiria/bachelor_v2/Frontend_TODO.md

 - **Integration**: Seamless integration with cart and product systems
 - **Responsive Design**: Mobile-friendly favorites management

-### 🔄 NEXT: Phase 2 - Interactive Features
+### 🔄 NEXT: Phase 4 - Enhanced ML Integration

-**Phase 1 (Core User Functionality) is now 100% COMPLETE!**
+**Phase 3 (State Management) is now 100% COMPLETE!**

-All essential user-facing features have been successfully implemented:
+All state management enhancements have been successfully implemented:
-- ✅ User Profile Management
+- ✅ Enhanced Global State Management with App Store and Store Manager
+- ✅ Enhanced Products Store with Advanced Filtering and Caching
+- ✅ Enhanced Cart Store with Optimistic Updates
+- ✅ Enhanced Favorites Store with Smart Toggle Functionality
-- ✅ Orders Management & Tracking
+- ✅ Store Coordination and Centralized Management
-- ✅ Complete Checkout Process
-- ✅ Favorites Management
+- ✅ User Settings and Preferences Management

+The application now has a robust, scalable state management architecture with:
+- **Optimistic Updates** for immediate user feedback
+- **Intelligent Caching** for improved performance
+- **Centralized Error Handling** for better user experience
+- **State Persistence** for seamless user sessions
+- **Theme and Accessibility** support
+- **Auto-Sync** capabilities for data consistency

-The foundation is now solid for implementing Phase 2 interactive features like comments CRUD, upvotes system, tags management, and discounts system.
+The foundation is now excellent for implementing Phase 4 enhanced ML features and Phase 5 admin enhancements.